what-is-avpn vpn-vs-proxy-server

 VPN:

-In addition to masking your IP, VPNs help keep your online actions private from ISPs and other entities.
-Therefore, VPNs are especially efficient when it comes to unblocking geo-restricted content or breaking through blocks.
+VPNs mask your IP and keep your online activities private from ISPs and other entities.
+This makes VPNs highly effective at unblocking geo-restricted content or bypassing blocks.

 Proxy:

-Proxies can help disguise your IP address, but they don’t provide nearly the privacy safeguards of VPNs.
-A few proxies can log user activity and compromise your privacy if they misuse that data.
+Proxies can mask your IP address, but they don’t provide the same level of privacy as VPNs.
+Some proxies may log user activity and compromise your privacy if they misuse that data.

 Speed and Performance